atorresgalvis/UITOTO/README.md

-As [**`UITOTO`**](https://github.com/atorresgalvis/UITOTO) uses some packages from [Bioconductor](https://www.bioconductor.org) (Biostrings and DECIPHER), it is highly recommended to follow the instructions in
+As [**`UITOTO`**](https://github.com/atorresgalvis/UITOTO) uses some packages from [Bioconductor](https://www.bioconductor.org) (Biostrings and DECIPHER), it is highly recommended to follow the instructions included in
 <https://www.bioconductor.org/install/>.
 The BiocManager package is used for
 managing [Bioconductor](https://www.bioconductor.org) resources, so to get it you should use: